princenyeche/BOP/README.md

 # BOP
-Bulk Operations App for Jira Cloud
+Bulk Operations App for Jira is a Cloud based Add-on, which helps in performing Bulk operational features not available on Jira Cloud.
+## *COMING SOON*